Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 Are there more accessible hikes available?

 Yeah!
 In the Sacred Valley, leisurely walks, including a support vehicle, can be adapted to your needs.
-No permits are needed, and can be arranged on the go.
+No permits are needed, and they can be arranged on the go.

-What are the essential things to know about the Inca Trail treks and how to prepare?
+What are the essential things to know about the Inca Trail treks, and how to prepare?

-• Variations in cost: All operators have exact fixed costs, such as permits, tickets, buses, and trains.
+• Variations in cost: All operators have exact fixed expenses, such as permits, tickets, buses, and trains.
 Variations in rates are due to the number of porters provided, the salaries of the porters and guides, the size of the groups, and taxes.

 • Fitness: If you have not done a multi-day walk in the last eight months, it is recommended that you test your endurance by doing weighted walks close to home.
 Once you start the hike, you are committed.
-The guides are trained to handle health issues or injuries but will not allow you to start the trek if they feel you are not in good physical shape.
+The guides are trained to handle health issues or injuries, but will not allow you to begin the trek if they feel you are not in good physical shape.

 What is needed to make a reservation, and when should it be made?